leonw774/MyMidiModel/README.md

 - Models are created by `train.py`.

 - Learning rate schedule is hard-coded warmup and linear decay.

+- `accelerate` from Huggingface when flag set for distributed training
+  - in our config file, we use 4 devices

 - A completed trained model is stored at `models/{DATE_AND_FULL_CONFIG_NAME}/best_model.pt` as a "pickled" python object that would be saved and loaded by `torch.save()` and `torch.load()`.